sebasrodusa/Financial-Analysis-App-Development-4813/README.md

 The API defined in `server.js` uses Express and `@clerk/clerk-sdk-node` for user authentication.
 It connects to Postgres via `pg` and exposes endpoints for user, client and analysis management.

+On each authenticated request the backend looks up the corresponding row in `users_pt2024` using `clerk_id = req.auth.userId`.
+If no match is found a new user record is created automatically using the data returned by Clerk.
+The UUID from this record is then used when storing clients or analyses.

 ### Available Endpoints

 - `POST /auth/signup` – register a new user